STEMI (ST Elevation Acute Myocardial Infarction): Epidemiology, Diagnosis (ECG), Criteria & Management

 Nitrates should not be administered in (1) patients with hypotension, (2) if there is suspicion of right ventricular infarction, (3) sever aortic stenosis, (4) hypertrophic obstructive cardiomyopathy or (5) pulmonary embolism.
 Administration should proceed with caution if blood pressure drops >30 mmHg from baseline.
 As with morphine, use of nitrates must not limit the use of beta blockers and ACE inhibitors (these drugs affect blood pressure and heart rate).

-A loading dose of a P2Y12-receptor inhibitor should also be given immediately (before PCI).
+In addition to aspirin, a loading dose of an oral P2Y12-receptor inhibitor should also be given immediately (before PCI).
 The options include:

 - Clopidogrel 600 mg loading dose.